– George Keats, “Ode on a Grecian Urn,” 1819

 “He didn’t cover up the parking structure,” notes Jameson, referring to Marina City’s architect, Bertrand Goldberg.
 “He could have put a curtain wall around that.
 He could have done all kinds of things.
 But he probably didn’t think it was ugly.
 So why even try to cover it up?
 It wouldn’t have even been a problem to him.”

-Built on unused railroad property in the early 1960s at a cost of what today would be $288 million, Marina City is a Chicago icon and an international celebrity.
+Built on unused railroad property in the early 1960s at a cost of $36 million, Marina City was a Chicago icon that is now an international celebrity.

-It was the first “mixed-use” complex in the United States to include housing and businesses.
-The towers were the tallest apartment buildings in the world – and for a short time, the tallest structures made of reinforced concrete.
+It was the first mixed-use complex in the United States to include housing.
+The towers were the tallest apartment buildings in the world – and for a brief time, the tallest structure made of reinforced concrete.
 It was the fourth tallest building in Chicago and one of the city’s first all-electric buildings.

 With 896 apartments on a three-and-one-half acre site, it is still one of the densest residential plans in the world.